TechTastic/Computerized-Vehicles/README.md

-# Welcome ot the Computerized Vehicles Github!
+# Welcome to the Computerized Vehicles Github!

 This project was commissioned by Leveloper on the Minecraft Computer Mods discord.
 It currently adds CC: Tweaked integration for Immersive Vehicles!
 (This may expand to cover other computer mods as well!)